 4. Approval of Agenda Content – B. Cook adds the Special Board meeting of 1.12.22 and under agenda item for informational purpose only remove the update scanning project.
 (M/S) B. Cook/S. Schultz motion to accept the Agenda with changes.
 No Discussion.
 Passed 5-0.

 5. Citizen Comment – J. Rubingh (County Commissioner) reviews County updates which included details for open mechanic position and road project updates.
 Sheriff Bean spoke to year-end report as compared to 2020 data.
 S. Schultz asks for clarification regarding alarm differences.
 Personnel updates included staffing of patrol officers’.
 S. Schultz recognizes TLT Fireman Ted Schroeder for his work on the 911 Board.
-She also thanks Sheriff Bean for his continued work with Victim Support Unit and encourages any interested to reach out to the Sheriff Dept. B. Cook thanks Sheriff Bean for his updates regarding patrol officers as well as all the other hard work of his staff.
+She also thanks Sheriff Bean for his continued work with Victim SERVICES Unit and encourages any interested to reach out to the Sheriff Dept. B. Cook thanks Sheriff Bean for his updates regarding patrol officers as well as all the other hard work of his staff.
 B. Spencer spoke to his work on the Township Administrative Policies and Procedures.
 Information included definitions, Administrative Guidelines, a brief history of Torch Lake Township Policies and Procedures and his recommendations for the future and thanks the Board for the opportunity to assist in this process.

 B. CONSENT AGENDA – All reports will be accepted by Consent.